orbmis/node_correlation_index/readme.md

 See the problem-statement.txt file for info on the problem statement this is trying to address

+Install the requirements using the following command:

+`pip install -r requirements.txt`

 To run these scripts, run them in the following order:

 1. getdata.py